 Young mothers are among other women in the poorest areas of Dublin that are committing suicide at the same rate as men for the first time in Ireland’s history.

-According to an internal HSE memo to psychiatric units in the South-Central area of Dublin, “There is a new profile of women dying by suicide (early 20s to mid 30s),” which has increased the suicide rate to be on par with that of men in the city.
+According to an internal HSE mem, in June 2016, to psychiatric units in the South-Central area of Dublin, “There is a new profile of women dying by suicide (early 20s to mid-30s),” which has increased the suicide rate to be on par with that of men in the city.

 The Irish Times reported that one woman, April Martin, 26, took her own life in May of last year, despite appearing to be perfectly fine that Saturday afternoon.
 She was a young single mother and had taken her nephew to Liffey Valley for his birthday just the day before.